ben-laufer/CpG_Me/README.md

 There is also a final QC report to be run AFTER all samples have finished, which you also need to launch from the working directory

 `sbatch /share/lasallelab/programs/CpG_Me/CpG_Me_QC_PE.sh`

+## Acknowledgements
+The author would like to thank [Matt Settles](https://github.com/msettles) from the [UC Davis Bioinformatics Core](https://github.com/ucdavis-bioinformatics) for his suggestion of using a case statement to optimize the resource use of the different parts of this workflow on a High-Performance Computing Cluster